awsdocs/aws-codecommit-user-guide/doc_source/how-to-delete-branch.md

 1. Find the name of the branch that you want to delete, choose **Delete branch**, and confirm your choice\.

-## Delete a Branch \(AWS CLI\)<a name="how-to-delete-branch-cli"></a>
+## Delete a branch \(AWS CLI\)<a name="how-to-delete-branch-cli"></a>

 You can use the AWS CLI to delete a branch in a CodeCommit repository, if that branch is not the default branch for the repository\.
-For more information about installing and using the AWS CLI, see [Command Line Reference](cmd-ref.md)\.
+For more information about installing and using the AWS CLI, see [Command line reference](cmd-ref.md)\.

 1. At the terminal or command line, run the delete\-branch command, specifying:
    + The name of the CodeCommit repository where the branch is to deleted \(with the \-\-repository\-name option\)\.